At a Glance

 Native Range

-Cornus sericea is native throughout temperate North America.
-'Kelseyi' is a compact dwarf cultivar of garden selection.
+The species C. sericea is native throughout temperate North America.
+'Kelseyi' is a cultivar of garden origin selected for dwarf habit.

 Suggested Uses